headlinez.news Live news trend intelligence

 Meta is adding ridiculous ‘rate limits’ and a soft paywall to its smart glasses

-Meta is introducing tiered access and usage caps for AI features on its smart glasses, shifting key capabilities behind a subscription model.
+Meta is introducing subscription-based paywalls and usage rate limits for specific AI features on its smart glasses.

 Velocity